aimacode/aima-java/aima-gui/README.md

 demonstrate the use of some of the aima-core project features.
 Currently, it focuses on search algorithms and agent concepts.
 Application class names end with "App" and command line demo class names end with "Demo".
-Simple demo command line applications can be found in package aima.gui.demo.
+Simple demo command line applications can be found in package `aima.gui.demo`.
-Graphical demo applications are available based on JavaFX (package aima.gui.fx.applications) and Swing (package aima.gui.swing.applications).
+Graphical demo applications are available based on JavaFX (package `aima.gui.fx.applications`) and Swing (package `aima.gui.swing.applications`).
 Each platform-specific root package contains an integrated application providing access to all integrable demos.
 The individual demos are placed in sub-packages.
 Note that JavaFX and Swing demos are structured quite differently.
 They use different frameworks (sub-package framework) and also differ in function.